Montreal: Etymology and original names

 In the Ojibwe language, the land is called Mooniyaang or Moon’yaang which was "the first stopping place" in the Ojibwe migration story as related in the seven fires prophecy.

 In the Mohawk language, the land is called Tiohtià:ke.
 This is an abbreviation of Teionihtiohtiá:kon, which loosely translates as "where the group divided/parted ways".

-French settlers from La Flèche in the Loire valley first named their new town, founded in 1642, Ville Marie ("City of Mary"), named for the Virgin Mary.
+French settlers from La Flèche in the Loire Valley first named their new town, founded in 1642, Ville Marie ("City of Mary"), named for the Virgin Mary.

 The current form of the name, Montréal, is generally thought to be derived from Mount Royal (Mont Royal in French), the triple-peaked hill in the heart of the city.
 There are multiple explanations for how Mont Royal became Montréal.
-In 16th century French, the forms réal and royal were used interchangeably, so Montréal could simply be a variant of Mont Royal.
+In 16th-century French, the forms réal and royal were used interchangeably, so Montréal could simply be a variant of Mont Royal.
 In the second explanation, the name came from an Italian translation.
 Venetian geographer Giovanni Battista Ramusio used the name Monte Real to designate Mount Royal in his 1556 map of the region.
-However, the Commission de toponymie du Québec disputes this explanation.
+However, this explanation is disputed by the Commission de toponymie du Québec.

-In English, the accent mark is often omitted (Montreal), however, officially the name includes the accent mark (Montréal), (Note: As can be seen on the official website) even though English rarely uses diacritical marks.
+In English, the accent mark is often omitted (Montreal); however, officially, the name includes the accent mark (Montréal), (Note: As can be seen on the official website) even though English rarely uses diacritical marks.

-Historiographer François de Belleforest was the first to use the form Montréal with reference to the entire region in 1575.
+François de Belleforest was the first to use the form Montréal with reference to the entire region in 1575.

 History

 Pre-European contact

 Jacques Cartier at Hochelaga.
 Arriving in 1535, Cartier was the first European to visit the area.

 Archaeological evidence in the region indicates that First Nations native people occupied the island of Montreal as early as 4,000 years ago.
 By the year AD 1000, they had started to cultivate maize.
 Within a few hundred years, they had built fortified villages.
 The Saint Lawrence Iroquoians, an ethnically and culturally distinct group from the Iroquois nations of the Haudenosaunee (then based in present-day New York), established the village of Hochelaga at the foot of Mount Royal two centuries before the French arrived.
 Archeologists have found evidence of their habitation there and at other locations in the valley since at least the 14th century.
 The French explorer Jacques Cartier visited Hochelaga on October 2, 1535, and estimated the population of the native people at Hochelaga to be "over a thousand people".
-Evidence of earlier occupation of the island, such as those uncovered in 1642 during the construction of Fort Ville-Marie, have effectively been removed.